-A man threw rocks at an Asian woman driving her six-year-old son, police say.
+A man threw rocks at an Asian woman driving her 6-year-old son, police say.
 He’s charged with a hate crime.

 “The man later told police Koreans in the area were trying to control him,” the Orange County District Attorney’s Office said in a news release on Monday.

-On Monday, prosecutors charged Roger Janke, 28, of Fullerton, Calif., with a felony hate crime, along with other counts for violating civil rights and vandalism.
+On Monday, prosecutors charged Roger Janke, 28, of Fullerton, Calif., with a felony hate crime, along with other counts for vandalism and violating civil rights.
 Janke faces a maximum sentence of six years in state prison and six months in county jail.

 Janke, who is being held at Theo Lacy Facility in Orange, Calif., on bail of $51,500, has pleaded not guilty.
 A lawyer for Janke was not listed in court records.